 Specific Aim 1: Determine whether and how individuals with ASD account for prior knowledge

 Rationale.
 To investigate the effect of prior knowledge on decision making, in Aim 1 we will manipulate category priors by varying the base rate probabilities of the stimulus categories.
 An optimal criterion will shift to favor the category that is more likely to be presented.
 If individuals with ASD use prior probability less than TD individuals, they will demonstrate a smaller criterion shift.
-Importantly, fitted model parameters will reveal whether smaller criterion shifts are accompanied by more precise likelihood functions (i.e., lower sensory noise), and thus whether individuals with ASD shift similarly to TD individuals when their level of sensory noise is taken into account or, alternatively, if they are more conservative than would be expected from their sensory noise.
+Importantly, fitted model parameters will reveal whether smaller criterion shifts are accompanied by more precise likelihood functions (i.e., lower sensory noise), and thus whether individuals with ASD shift similarly to TD individuals when their level of sensory noise is taken into account or, alternatively, whether they are more conservative than would be expected from their sensory noise.
 Fig 3 shows preliminary data of 10 TD and 10 ASD participants for Aim 1.
 The results show that both the TD and the ASD groups can perform the joint category and confidence report and that both groups adjust their category decision based on the prior of category base rate.